-The 24-year-old man accused of kidnapping and murdering Christchurch sex worker Mellory Manning has been sent for trial in the High Court.
+The man accused of kidnapping and murdering Christchurch prostitute Mellory Manning has been sent for trial in the High Court.

-Fawcett remains in custody away from Christchurch, ahead of the High Court pre-trial conference, which has been set for December 14.
+Fawcett remains in custody away from Christchurch before the High Court pre-trial conference, which has been set for December 14.

 Manning, 27, was working as a prostitute along Manchester St on December 18, 2008.
 Her body was found in the Avon River the next morning.